-- Ephemeral disks - Boot from volume or snapshot, hosted on Red Hat Ceph Storage.
+- Ephemeral disks - Boot from volume or snapshot, hosted on Red Hat Ceph Storage, or Dell Storage SC Series arrays.

 Ephemeral disks are virtual drives that are created when a VM is created, and destroyed when the VM is removed.
 The virtual drives can be stored on the local drives of the Nova host or on a shared file system, such as RBD.
 During the planning process, decisions can be made to place ephemeral on local or shared storage, it is recommended that a shared backend is used that will allow live migration.